Calculate current monthly inflation 2023 for Germany

 At the end of each month, the Federal Statistical Office publishes the preliminary

-The annual values are the preliminary results that would be obtained from the previous current monthly data:
+The annual values are the preliminary results that would result from the monthly inflation rates published to date:

-The current monthly consumer price index CPI2023 is calculated from the monthly consumer price index
+The current monthly consumer price index CPI2024 is calculated from the monthly consumer price index

-CPI2022 of the previous year and the inflation rate I of the current month:
+CPI2023 of the year 2023 and the inflation rate I of the current month:

 The annual value for the consumer price index CPI

-The annual value for the preliminary consumer price index CPI
+from the inflation rates already published.
+The annual value for the CPI

 Estimation of the inflation rate for coming years

-If the last year entered in the inflation calculator is later than the current year
+If the last year entered in the inflation calculator is later than the year

 For this purpose, the historical consumer price indices (CPI) of the past years are used according to the number of future years.
 For this past period,